minerllabs/minerl/docs/source/tutorials/first_agent.rst

-To do this at every step of the environment we will take the `noop` action with a few modifications; in particular, we will only move forward, jump, attack, and changw the agent's direction to minimize the angle between the agent's movement direction and it's target,  :code:`compassAngle`.
+To do this at every step of the environment we will take the `noop` action with a few modifications; in particular, we will only move forward, jump, attack, and change the agent's direction to minimize the angle between the agent's movement direction and it's target,  :code:`compassAngle`.

 .. code-block:: python